openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/obs_cfg.md

           // Bitfield display config, see DisplayOptions for details,
           // as noted all subject to change!
             "displayConfig": 15,
-          // For what GPS fix should the OBS wait at startup?
-          // -2: FIX POS; -1: Time only; 0: No wait
-            "gpsFix": -2,
           // PIN to be entered when accessing the OBS web interface.
           // a new one will be created when empty.
 The PIN is also displayed
           // on the OBS display when needed.